Penalties for Second Offense DUI in Kentucky

 Exercise Your Rights

 There are many ways to attack a drunk driving/DUI charge.
-Our team of DUI defense lawyers analyzes use various methods to quickly obtain evidence to begin building your defense.
+Our team of DUI defense lawyers analyzes use various methods to quickly obtain evidence to begin building your legal defense.
 We recommend every person accused of driving under the influence allow an experienced attorney to look at their case before pleading guilty.
 The charge is simply too serious to not defend.
 Because it is a second-offense DUI, you are looking at a substantial amount of jail time.
 Don’t plead guilty without defending yourself.
-To speak with a DUI defense attorney today about your case, call our law firm office at 859-258-2697.
+To speak with a Kentucky DUI defense attorney today about your case, call our law firm office at 859-258-2697.
 We are ready to help!